varunvaidya/simple-todo/README.md

 # simple-todo
 TODO Backend Project
 --------------------
-Spring Boot
+The Todo-Backend project defines a simple web API spec - for managing a todo list

-Goto http://localhost:8080/swagger-ui.html#! to try out APIs
+Start the application and Goto http://localhost:8080/swagger-ui.html#! to try out the APIs